kumarbitindi/extension/README.md

 Supporting Ethereum, BNB Chain, Polygon, Avalanche, Fantom, and Arbitrum.

-BlockWallet is for you if:
+Bitindi Wallet is for you if:

 - You frequently use DApps and DEXes.
 - You want your tools working smoothly, every time.